Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 The most common tasks on an account are:

--  **Send GTU**: Send GTU to a recipient in your address book.
-See :ref:`Send GTU when only one co-signer is required <send-GTU-single-desktop>`.
+-  **Send**: Send GTU to a recipient in your address book.
+See :ref:`Create GTU transfer in the Desktop Wallet <send-GTU-single-desktop>`.

--  **Shield GTU**: Transfer GTU from your public balance to your shielded balance.
+-  **Shield**: Transfer GTU from your public balance to your shielded balance.
 See :ref:`Shield GTU on an account <shield-GTU-desktop>`.

 In addition, you can see the following information about the selected account: